blackyblack/torrent-s3/Readme.md

 > Limit size only applies to downloaded files.
 Make sure to have additional space for extracted files.

     Extract archives example: `./torrent-s3 --extract-files`
+13. `--state-file` or `-q` - Path for application state SQLite database.
+Application state is stored in `<download-path>/default.sqlite`, if not set.
+Set  `--state-file=:memory:` to use in-memory storage;
+> [!NOTE]
+> Application state allows to track torrent contents modifications.
+New files are synced with S3 and deleted files are removed from S3.
+Also sync process can be terminated at any moment and resumed later.

+> [!NOTE]
+> Since sync process works in `mirror` mode, i.e. adds to S3 all files from .torrent file and removes all files, which are not in file, different torrent files should be synced
+> with different states.
+For example, run sync for `torrent_a` with `./torrent-s3 --state-file=./tmp/torrent_a.sqlite` and for `torrent_b` with `./torrent-s3 --state-file=./tmp/torrent_b.sqlite`.

+    Application state example: `./torrent-s3 --state-file=./tmp/default.sqlite`

 # Usage example